 We understand that humans and equipment are not perfect.
 It’s important that both sides (patient and pro) understand this and are as careful as possible to understand one another before a procedure ever begins.

 Medical malpractice can affect your life forever.
-Should you or someone you know be a victim of a medical malpractice incident, speak with a skilled personal injury attorney in Dekalb County, GA.
+Should you or someone you know be a victim of a medical malpractice incident, speak with a skilled personal injury attorney in Atlanta, GA.
 The right attorney will be able to fight for you in and out of the courtroom and try their best to ensure you or your loved one is compensated for your pain and suffering.

 Thanks to Andrew R. Lynch, P.C. for their insight into personal injury claims and medical malpractice.